artsy/artsy.github.io/_posts/2016-10-10-Help!-I'm-becoming-Post-Junior.md

 ## Contributing to Open Source

-A lot of people’s work relies on Open Source code, as you are starting to branch out into having a larger impact - perhaps making smaller improvements to the projects you rely on every day could help.
-This is [how I got started][16] with larger projects in the Open Source world.
+A lot of people’s work relies on Open Source code and as you are starting to branch out into having a larger impact - perhaps making smaller improvements to the projects you rely on every day could help.
+This is [how I got started][16] working with larger projects in the Open Source world.

-Working in these projects exposes you to whole new teams of people with, hopefully, very different perspectives.
+Interacting in these projects exposes you to whole new teams of people with, hopefully, very different perspectives.
 It will change you, you will change them.

 ## Wrap-up

-There is no simple “one-step to increasing your impact” article.
-Only a collection of ideas that you can re-apply in your own context.
+This is no simple “one-step to consider yourself post-Junior" article.
+Only a collection of ideas that you can apply until you feel confident as you find you own ways to help out.
+As you grow, you grow in many different directions at once - and all of them are valid.

+You can grow by research, practice, doing things outside of work, doing small projects with others in work, experimentation with technology, interacting with more and more people and re-thinking existing approaches.
+Once you're outside of small feature work - there are so many ways you can contribute.

-We use the idea of an engineering ladder as a yardstick to ensure we treat developers fairly at Artsy, different companies will have different ways of measuring impact.
+We use the idea of an engineering ladder as a yardstick to ensure we treat developers fairly at Artsy.
+Different companies will have different ways of scoping how you measure up as a programmer.
+Your company's ladder can help offer direction for what they would love to see.

 At the end of the day you’ve got your foundations now, and its time to start thinking about building yourself into a unique programmer and creating your own opinions.
 There’s never been a better time to start.